-September – November
+September – December

 After a cool dry season, the temperatures begin to warm up.
 In September, daily temperatures average 91 degrees, with warm mornings.
 October is the warmest month of the year, with lovely mornings averaging 68 degrees and daily temperatures reaching 97 degrees.
 Early November is the end of dry season, with daily temperatures averaging 95 degrees and rainfall starting.